Parijatham (2006 film): Production

 Prashanth was initially expected to be play the role when the film was announced in August 2004, before he opted out and was replaced by Prithviraj.

 Soundtrack

 The soundtrack consists of five songs composed by Dharan.
 Dharan used to participate in music programs in the college that director K. Bhagyaraj's daughter Saranya studied in.
 For the film, Saranya recommended Dharan as the film composer.
 The album became a chartbuster, with the song "Unnai Kandaene" being listed among the top ten songs of the year.
+Since Dharan was suffering from malaria, he could not handle background score; instead the score was completed by Sabesh–Murali.
 Sify in its review described Dharan's songs and background score as "a major highlight" of the film, which became a commercial successful as well.